 Welcome to the Baldwin Boomerang

 We long to see people in every tribe, tongue and nation transformed for God's glory.
 Our mission is to share the gospel by producing effective, compelling media tools that people can understand in their own culture and language.
 We are preparing to serve as full-time media missionaries with Create International.
-Toward that end we completed an extensive missions training program called a Crossroads DTS at YWAM Perth, Australia.
-On July 6th we started a secondary YWAM school called the School of Frontier Media in Thailand.
+Toward that end we completed an extensive missions training program called a Crossroads DTS at YWAM Perth, Australia and a secondary YWAM school called the School of Frontier Media in Thailand.
+We are currently on furlough in North America and hope to see you face-to-face in 2010!

-You may also send gifts and donations for our support to our sending agency Ripe for Harvest and please designate Account #247 in the memo line but please do not include our name on the check.
+You may send gifts and donations for our support to our sending agency Ripe for Harvest and please designate Account #247 in the memo line without including our name on the check.
 You may then mail the check directly to:

 It can take up to a month and a half for us to see your donation show up on our report.
 Also, Ripe for Harvest is able to issue a tax deductible receipt in the USA, but YWAM in Thailand is not.